-OrbixSSL integrates Orbix, Progress Software implementation of the CORBA standard, with the Secure Sockets Layer Version 3.0 (SSL V3.0) protocol.
+OrbixSSL integrates Orbix, a Micro Focus implementation of the CORBA standard, with the Secure Sockets Layer (SSL) protocol.
 This integration allows Orbix C++ and Java Edition applications to communicate using SSL security.

 This guide presents details of the integration between Orbix Java Edition and SSL and explains how to add SSL security to Orbix Java Edition applications.